semioverse/play/README.md

 And because each Oxel forms a graph rooted at itself, oxels can represent not just objects, but entire worlds of objects, each with their own relationships and rules.
 This encapsulation allows for multiple "perspectives" to exist simultaneously within the same oxel structure, with each perspective being a possible interpretation of the structure.

-Oxels make it possible to capture not just the "what" of data, but also the "how" and "why".
-And because these perspectives are all interconnected within the oxel structure, changes to one perspective imminantly propagate across the reference-graph.

-In a sense, oxels are a language for thought itself – a language that not only describes the world, but also helps us to reshape it.
-So go ahead, dive into the world of oxels and start weaving your own constellations of meaning!

-# Semio-dimensional Grammars 📖🔀🧩

-*This section would make absurdly huge claims, and the proposed parse/fuse function is not yet satisfactorily implemented, so this section has been left out of this readme and included in this Github Issue: https://github.com/semioverse/semioverse/issues/2* 📝

 ---

 # Imminant non-locality of meaning 🌀⚡⚡🗲